percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | string      |            |

-The name of the backup
+The name of the backup.

 ### `backup.tasks.enabled`